UbiquityRobotics/learn/doing_more/network_connect.md

 You should see a list of topics including /joy which means you can drive with a joystick.

+At this point you can drive the robot from your workstation's keyboard, just as in the Quick Start section called [Driving a Magni with a keyboard](keyboard_teleop).
+But now, instead of running the teleop_twist_keyboard program in the robot, you can run it in the workstation, by starting it in the workstation's own terminal.
+ROS will manage the communication between theworkstation and the robot.

 <!--
 # Changing the hostname